MSS Full Form-Market Stabilisation Scheme

 The primary goals of MSS include:

-• MSS helps mop up excess liquidity in the banking system, which can result from high foreign capital inflows, government spending, or money supply expansion.
+- Helps mop up excess liquidity caused by high foreign capital inflows, government spending, or money supply expansion.

-• By influencing the money supply, MSS helps stabilize interest rates, ensuring a balanced financial environment.
+- Influences money supply to stabilize interest rates, ensuring a balanced financial environment.

 How Does the Market Stabilisation Scheme Work?